 Please note that all information on this page is subject to change at any time.
-The situation changes on a daily basis.
+The situation changes on a constant basis.

 What Should I Do?

-If you have to go out, take precautions to keep your distance from others (at least 2 meters when possible), avoid crowds, and be sure to wash your hands with soap and water when you return.
+- If you go out, take precautions to keep your distance from others (at least 2 meters when possible), avoid crowds, choose outdoor or well-ventilated spaces instead of enclosed ones when possible, wear a mask or face covering where necessary, and be sure to wash your hands with soap and water when you return.
 Use alcohol-based hand sanitizer when soap and water is not available.

 Read more about how you should protect yourself and some other commonly asked questions at the World Health Organization’s Q&A on coronaviruses (COVID-19).

 Home Delivery Services

 Fortunately, Costa Rica has a wide range of delivery services available, especially in the Greater Metropolitan Area of San José, such as: